 Affirmation of Devotion

 Each one of God’s righteous decrees is everlasting.
-Again, there is no other of whom this can be said.
+Again, there is no other of whom this can be said and this gives us even more reason to be devoted to God.
 The words of certain people have certainly lasted for thousands of years but none are everlasting.
 These two statements are incredible.
 We read them easily because we believe them, but we must never take them for granted or lose the awe of their truth.